percona/k8spg-docs/docs/minikube.md

 # Install Percona Distribution for PostgreSQL on Minikube

 Installing the Percona Operator for PostgreSQL on [Minikube](https://github.com/kubernetes/minikube) is the easiest way to try it locally without a cloud provider.

+Minikube runs
-Minikube runs Kubernetes on GNU/Linux, Windows, or macOS system using a system-wide hypervisor, such as VirtualBox, KVM/QEMU, VMware Fusion or Hyper-V. Using it is a popular way to test Kubernetes application locally prior to deploying it on a cloud.
+Kubernetes on GNU/Linux, Windows, or macOS system using a system-wide hypervisor, such as VirtualBox, KVM/QEMU, VMware Fusion or Hyper-V. Using it is a popular way to test Kubernetes application locally prior to deploying it on a cloud.

-The following steps are needed to deploy the Operator and Percona Distribution for PostgreSQL on minikube:
+This document describes how to deploy the Operator and Percona Distribution for PostgreSQL on Minikube.

+## Set up Minikube

-1. [Install minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/), using a way recommended for your system.
+1. [Install Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/), using a way recommended for your system.
 This includes the installation of the following three components:

     1. kubectl tool,